 Jared is an only child who is adored and loved by his parents until his sexual orientation comes into question.
-As a result of a a sexual assault at University in which Jared was the victim.
-Following the revelations at home, his father a preacher with a car dealership.
-Working alongside his traditional bible belt mother opt to send Jared to a local gay conversation camp.
-A camp that not only provides religiously fuelled dogma on the lives of gay men.
+All following a sexual assault at University in which Jared is the victim, the perpetrator covering his tracks by ‘outing’ Jared.
+Following these revelations, his father, a lay preacher with a car dealership, struggles to accept his son as a victim.
+Instead solely focussing on his son’s sexuality; the only conclusion in his mind a local gay conversation camp.
+A camp that not only dishes out religiously fuelled dogma on the lives of gay men.
 But also isolates and shames its residents into submission under the guidance of Sykes (Joel Edgerton).
-Jared’s fellow borders including the damaged and vulnerable Jon (Xavier Dolan).
-And the cynical but confident Gary (Troye Sivan) who simply goes through the motions to ensure his escape.
+With Jared’s fellow inmates including the damaged and vulnerable Jon (Xavier Dolan) and the cynical but confident Gary (Troye Sivan).

-However, as Jared explores the teachings of the camp, the vacuous nature of the messages they preach become more and more unbearable.
+However, as Jared explores the teachings of the camp; the vacuous nature of the messages become more and more unbearable.
 His need for rebellion growing stronger as each day passes.
 While his relationship with mother and father who sent him begins to change the very foundations of their marriage.

-Lucas Hedges puts in commanding performance in the central role of Jared.
-Offering an emotive and assured exploration of young gay man caught between community, family and personal freedom.
-While Nicole Kidman offers a nuanced exploration of a mother also living on the edges of freedom as she questions her role in Jared’s fear.
-Meanwhile Russell Crowe demonstrates the sheer stubbornness of a father who cares more for his personal reputation as a religious leader than his son.
-While Edgertons direction attempts to ensure Boy Erased carries a realism to the subject at hand.
+Lucas Hedges puts in a commanding performance in the central role of Jared.
+Offering an emotive and assured exploration of a young gay man caught between community, family and personal freedom.
+While Nicole Kidman offers a nuanced exploration of a mother also living on the edges of freedom, as she questions her role in Jared’s fear.
+Meanwhile, Russell Crowe demonstrates the sheer stubbornness of a father who cares more for his personal reputation as a religious leader than his son.

 Director: Joel Edgerton